Skip to content

 Telegram Setup

-Clawbolt uses a Telegram bot as its messaging interface.
-This guide walks you through creating a bot, connecting it to Clawbolt, and configuring who can use it.
+This guide walks you through creating a Telegram bot, connecting it to Clawbolt, and configuring who can use it.

 BotFather is Telegram’s built-in tool for creating and managing bots.